About Me

 I also love traveling.
 I visited Iceland, Norway, and Sweden in 2024, and went to Portugal with my partner, Anne, in 2025.

-I went to SUNY Fredonia for undergrad and SUNY Stony Brook for my masters, way back in the 1990s.
-I was a mediocre tortured poet back then with a pony tail and lots of Nirvana CDs.
-I’ve written essay and drama, and I self-published the memoir of a WW2 veteran who fought with the 101st Airborne in 2012.
+I went to SUNY Fredonia for undergrad and SUNY Stony Brook for my masters, way back in the 1990s when I was a wanna be tortured poet with a pony tail.
+I’ve written essay and drama, and I self-published the memoir of a WW2 veteran who fought with the 101st Airborne.
 Since then, I’ve focused exclusively on fiction.
 Most of it’s horror, and all of it is dark.